rahulk11501/workspace_booking/README.md

 ## Notes / Updates So Far

-* Django project and `core` app created.
+* Django project and `core` app created
-* `settings.py` updated and server runs locally.
+* `settings.py` updated and server runs locally
-* Pydantic models and schemas implemented.
+* Pydantic models and schemas implemented
-* Tests configured with `pytest` and Faker factories.
+* Tests configured with `pytest` and Faker factories
-* Code pushed to GitHub with migrations tracked.
+* Code pushed to GitHub with migrations tracked

 ---